Uroboros67/rak_killer/README.md

 The ver_2_WD has the HeartBeat impulse transferred to a pin 1.07 to control the external WatchDog chip.
 Unfortunately, the HeartBaet on the LED is inactive.

+After uploading the modified bootloader, it is possible to upgrade the firmware via Bluetooth.
+You need the 'nRF Connect' program with MTU = 23 and the firmware.zip file

 Good luck :)

 Jacek SQ9ETV!